-- Fiscal policy is unquestionably a state’s growth engine because it contributes to economic and social development and has an impact on employment, production, and market prices.
+- Fiscal policy is unquestionably a state’s growth engine because it contributes to economic and social development and impacts employment, production, and market prices.
 It is also responsible for establishing a state’s budget with taxes and the variable of public spending, combating poverty, and generating a balance that allows equal opportunities for its citizens.

-- These indicators show that there are significant differences between countries, which are due, among other things, to how they structure public revenues, the degree of decentralization of tax systems, and the quantity-quality of public services that citizens receive in exchange for their taxes.
-One solution is to make public spending more efficient, which includes increasing the quantity and quality of both goods and public services and increasing the progressivity of public spending, which allows the most vulnerable to receive a larger proportion of spending.
+- These indicators show significant differences between countries due, among other things, to how they structure public revenues, the degree of decentralization of tax systems, and the quantity-quality of public services that citizens receive in exchange for their taxes.
+One solution is to make public spending more efficient, which includes increasing the quantity and quality of goods and public services and increasing the progressivity of public spending, allowing the most vulnerable to receive a larger proportion of spending.

 Advantages of Fiscal Policy